 - You should install and configure VirtualBox ahead of time.

 VirtualBoot with Hyper-V:

-- When using VirtualBoot with Hyper-V, the host has to be Windows Server 2012 R2.
+- When using VirtualBoot with Hyper-V, the host has to be Windows 10 Pro, Windows Server 2016, or Windows Server 2012 R2.

 - To use with Hyper-V, you need to install the StorageCraft VirtualBoot Hyper-V Plugin.